kat-kan/kat-kan/README.md

 🚀 Goal : I aim to become test automation specialist.
 I want to deliver value by mixing business, testing and technical skills!

+ 👉 **What value can I add to YOUR TEAM as automation tester and former business analyst?**  👈

+ ✨ Excellent understanding of product and requirements -> Good choice of tests to automate

+ ✨ Sharp analytical skills -> I enjoy solving different problems - like debugging of failing tests

+ ✨ Proven communication skills -> I can discuss tech stuff with devs as well as present some topics to the customer

+ ✨ Constantly expanding tech skills -> I just really like learning!

 👍 Currently learning: Playwright.
 Check my other [learning activities](https://github.com/kat-kan/learning-activities/blob/main/learning-activities.md)

  📚 My test automation projects: